NemesisXVI/LinkedIn-Auto-Connection-Bot/README.md

 1. **Scrapes** marketing LinkedIn profiles from Chrome using **BeautifulSoup**.
 2. Stores the scraped profile links in a CSV file.
 3. Uses **Selenium** to log into LinkedIn on Chrome.
-4. Iterates over the links in the CSV file, sends connection requests, and extracts the name of the person.
+4. Iterates over the links in the CSV file sending connection request to each of them along-with extracting their name.
-5. Updates the connection details into a **MySQL** database using **mysql-connector-python**.
+5. Updates the Connection details into a **MySQL** database using **mysql-connector-python**.

 ## Motivation
-I am a **marketing** executive for North-East India's largest annual techno-management fest **Techniche** conducted solely by the student body of **Indian Institute of Technology Guwahati**.
+I am a **Marketing Executive** for North-East India's largest annual techno-management fest **Techniche** conducted solely by the student body of **Indian Institute of Technology Guwahati**.
-As a fresher one of my first tasks was to conduct profiling and listing of various companies from a particular sector which would be our potential monetary partners.
+As a fresher in Techniche one of my first tasks was to conduct profiling and listing of various companies from a particular sector that could be our potential financial partners for the event.

-This involves hours of scouring through LinkedIn and sending connection requests to marketing personelle of targeted companies.
-To aid me in my pursuit of profiling, through this tedious and mundane journey I decided to automate the process using web scraping, web automation and database management.
+This involved hours of scouring through LinkedIn and sending connection requests to marketing personnel of targeted companies.
+During this tedious and mundane journey of profiling, I decided to automate the process using web scraping, web automation and database management to aid me in my pursuit.

-I used DBMS instead of excel sheets to create a concrete database of profiles that can be used by upcoming freshers as well and also to keep a centralized place for storing relevant profiles.
+I used DBMS instead of excel sheets to create a concrete database of profiles that can be used by upcoming freshers as well and also to keep a centralized directory for storing relevant profiles for utilizing in other Institute events too.
 ## Prerequisites

 Before you begin, ensure you have met the following requirements: